jborean93/PSOpenAD/docs/en-US/about_PSOpenAD.md

 It also explains how to set up authentication on non-Windows hosts.

 The [about_OpenADSessions](./about_OpenADSessions.md) docs talk about an OpenAD session and how they are managed in this module.

+The [about_OpenADComparison](./about_OpenADComparison.md) docs talk about the differences between `PSOpenAD` and the Microsoft `ActiveDirectory` module provided by RSAT.